guloncu/doc-template/README.rst

 - This will trigger the remote build, and the generation of the branch 'gh-pages'.

-- On the Github repo, navigate to Settings/ Pages.
+- Once the 'gh-pages' branch exists, on the Github repo, navigate to Settings/ Pages.
 Select Source: Deploy from a branch and select the branch gh=pages / root.
 Save!

 - Your page should start building; once it's done check it looks as expected.